 According to HUD's 2013 Point-in-Time count for Texas, there were approximately 29,615 homeless people in January 2013.
-The number of homeless in 2013 decreased from 2012 by 13.0%.
-In addition, the Texas Homeless Network commented during the public comment period that the 2014 Point-in-Time count showed that the number of homeless persons declined a second year in a row.
-The change between 2012 and 2014 Point-in-Time counts results in a 16.3% reduction of persons who are homeless.
+In addition, the Texas Homeless Network commented during the public comment period that the 2014 Point-in-Time count showed that the number of homeless persons declined 5%.
+Combining the 2013 and 2014 reductions together results in a total of a 19.9% reduction.
+The number of homeless in 2013 decreased from 2012 by 14.9%.

 One tool which addresses homeless populations in Texas is the Emergency Solutions Grant Program ("ESG").
 ESG reflects the changes in the program's focus from addressing the needs of homeless people in emergency shelters to assisting people to quickly regain stability in permanent housing after experiencing a housing crisis and/or homelessness and to a greater focus on collaboration and coordination with HUD's designated Continua of Care ("CoCs").
 The ESG program provides funding to: (1) engage homeless individuals and families living on the street; (2) improve the number and quality of emergency shelters for homeless individuals and families; (3) help operate these shelters; (4) provide essential services to shelter residents, (5) rapidly re-house homeless individuals and families, and (6) prevent families and individuals from becoming homeless.
 TDHCA administers the ESG funds in a manner consistent with the McKinney-Vento Homeless Assistance Act, as amended (42 USC.
 Sec 11371 et seq.).